 First Time Filers

 It is important to file your FAFSA before the priority deadline.
 In doing so you will have more options for aid.
 The FAFSA is available on January 1 and only needs to be completed once a year.
-Please refer to the Financial Aid Handbook to ensure that you are currently meeting all the conditions to be eligible for financial aid.

 The award year begins in fall and ends at the close of summer term.
 If applying for summer aid, complete the current year FAFSA.